Miho-Totsuka/iGEM-HG-Tokyo-2025/README.md

 The team later explored the possibility of biosynthesizing narirutin using yeast as part of the project.

-Through this process, I learned that an initial research idea does not immediately become a finished project.
-Ideas develop through discussion, investigation, feedback, and collaboration with other team members and researchers.
+Through this process, I learned that an initial research idea develops through investigation, discussion, feedback, and collaboration with other team members and researchers.

 ## 4. Finance